 Another great tool to keep workers safe is the use of shielding or shoring: the use of metal or wood to secure the walls of the excavation from collapse.
 The difference between shielding and shoring is that shoring uses cross members that use hydraulic or pneumatic jacks to apply pressure to secure the excavation.

-Make sure you are following all the OSHA standards and using the correct tools for the job.
+Make sure you are following all the OSHA Requirements and using the correct tools for the job.
 Training on trench safety is crucial to having a safe excavation site.

 Dangers of Trenching and Excavation